This post on The Osteopathic Biodynamic approach is part of a collection of posts on craniosacral.

 This collection includes posts about history, treatment models, techniques, concepts, and cases.

-In the quiet subtleties of craniosacral exploration, most practitioners find things that are beyond their understanding of the physical body.
+Most practitioners find things beyond their understanding of the physical body in the quiet subtleties of craniosacral exploration.
 Depending on their beliefs, they see these experiences as spiritual, metaphysical, energetic, etc.

-In the late 40s, when Sutherland was in his 70s, his perspective shifted.
+His perspective shifted in the late 40s when Sutherland was in his 70s.
 The stories are based on an experience when he was treating a hopeless case and did not know what to do.
 So, he focused on the ebb and flow of the cycle.
 Sutherland had an epiphany that there was an Intelligence in cerebrospinal fluid that healed.

 “What I am about to say is not a religious talk, although it may appear to be….Be still and know that I am God (Genesis 2, 7).
 Be still these physical senses and get as close to your maker as you can – closer than breathing.”William Garner Sutherland, Contributions To Thought, p.
 209